Vanguard Energy Index Admiral VENAX Sustainability

 This fund has the second-lowest Morningstar Sustainability Rating of 2 globes, indicating it holds securities with relatively high ESG risk compared to that of its peers in the Energy Sector Equity category.
 Funds with 4 or 5 globes tend to hold securities that are less exposed to ESG risk.
 ESG risk measures the degree to which material environmental, social, and governance issues, such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
 ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.

 One potential issue for a sustainability-focused investor is that Vanguard Energy Index Fund doesn’t have an ESG-focused mandate.
-A fund with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
-An ESG issue worthy of special attention is Vanguard Energy Index Fund's carbon risk exposure.
-The fund’s asset-weighted Carbon Risk Score of 38.0 is classed as high.
-Investee companies of this portfolio are therefore positioned to fare poorly in the transition to a low-carbon economy.
-Investments with high carbon risk classification will likely be disadvantaged in the transition to net zero, while those with low or negligible carbon risk may fare better.
-Currently, the fund has 99.5% involvement in fossil fuels, which is high in both absolute and relative terms.
-The fossil fuel involvement of funds in the same Equity Energy category averages 87.0%.
+Funds with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
+One area to watch is the fund's high carbon risk exposure, as indicated by its Carbon Risk Score of 37.4, suggesting that the portfolio is positioned to fare poorly in the transition to a low-carbon economy.
+This score represents the asset-weighted carbon risk score of the portfolio holdings, averaged over the trailing 12 months.
+Companies with high risk classification will likely be disadvantaged in the transition to net zero, while those that are less exposed to climate risks and enable the transition by offering carbon solutions may fare better.
+Currently, the fund has 99.4% involvement in fossil fuels, which is high in both absolute and relative terms.
+The fossil fuel involvement of funds in the same Equity Energy category averages 88.6%.
 Companies are considered involved in fossil fuels if they derive at least 5% of their revenue from thermal coal, oil, and gas.

-The fund has no exposure to high or severe controversies.
-Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
-Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
+No companies held by Vanguard Energy Index Fund are recognized as being involved in controversies at a high or severe level.
+From bribery and corruption to workplace discrimination and environmental incidents, controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
-Such controversies can also damage the reputation of both companies themselves and their shareholders.
+In addition, they can damage the reputation of both companies themselves and their shareholders.

 ESG Commitment Level Asset Manager